 - On the vSphere Web Client Home page, click VMs and Templates.

 - In the inventory tree, right-click the virtual machine that you want to replicate and select

 The Configure Replication wizard opens.

 - Select Replicate to a cloud provider and click Next.

-- Select the target site to which you want to replicate the VM.
+- Select the target site to which you want to replicate the virtual machine.

 If you have created a connection to the cloud provider, select the target virtual data center from the list and click Next.

 If the status of the connection is Not authenticated, you must provide credentials to authenticate with the cloud organization.
 If you have not selected the networks on the target site to use for recovery operations, you are prompted to do so.